 - Quieter, smoother rides for passengers

-- Compliance with environmental regulations increasingly enforced by city and national governments, like for E.g Europe’s green deal which is striving to be the first climate neutral continent.
+Compliance with environmental regulations is increasingly enforced by city and national governments, like, for E.g Europe’s green deal, which is striving to be the first climate-neutral continent.
 The European Green Deal aims to make the EU climate neutral by 2050, boost green growth, and ensure no one is left behind, funded by a third of the €1.8 trillion NextGenerationEU plan and the EU budget.

 Smart technology and real-time monitoring are now helping optimise energy use and scheduling along electric ferry routes worldwide.